 The School of Education Literacy Center offers diagnosis and tutoring for K-12 students who need help with literacy skills.
 Tutors in the program are graduate students completing their Literacy Specialist certification and/or master’s degree in education, and work under the guidance of experts in the reading field.

-Buffalo State serves as a regional host campus for New York State’s Master Teachers Program, which rewards the state’s highest performing teachers, ensures that the best and brightest stay in education, and encourages the state’s best teachers to share their expertise with peers.
-Master Teachers engage in peer mentoring, attend and create intensive content-oriented professional development opportunities throughout the academic year, and work closely with preservice and early-career fellows in their regions to develop future world-class educators.
+Buffalo State serves as a regional host campus for New York State’s Master Teachers Program, which rewards the state’s highest performing teachers, ensures that the best and brightest stay in education, and encourages teachers to share their expertise with peers.
+Master Teachers engage in peer mentoring, attend and create intensive content-oriented professional development opportunities, and work closely with preservice and early-career fellows in their regions.

 The Professional Development School (PDS) Consortium is a collaboration between Buffalo State and participating schools.
 College faculty, school administrators, and practicing teachers explore effective practices to (1) cooperatively supervise preservice teachers and provide closer connections to classroom practice; (2) promote professional development for inservice teachers; (3) improve student learning; and (4) research the problems of educational practice.